shibukawar/CompRet/README.md

 ## License

 This edition of CompRet is for evaluation, learning, and non-profit academic research purposes only, and a license is needed for any other uses.
+Please send requests on license or questions to rs1018bio8.utokyo@gmail.com